 Coutie of the Royal St Kilda Y.C. who retained her for a number of seasons.
 She was

 then on the register of Sandringham Y.C. and Royal Brighton Y.S. until purchased in

 1948 by Royal Geelong Yacht Club member Ran McAllister.

 Ran McAllister sailed Aorere with success in R.G.Y.C. events for a number of years

 winning the A class Aggregate in the 1949-50 season.

 Aorere was sold again to a solicitor by the name of Hewison in the early fifties and again

-to Graham Gates in 1958, who enlarged the coachroof to its most recent shape.
+to Graeme Gates in 1958, who enlarged the coachroof to its most recent shape.
 She was

 sold again to South Australia and little is known of her time there except that her last

 known owner was Vic Hutchison, who lived aboard for some time until ill health forced